NothingAG/constitution/constitution.md

 If you take individual action, you have to inform the roles affected by your action as soon as possible.
 You have to explain why you took individual action, and, if necessary, take additional actions to resolve any tensions that were created by your individual action.

 After taking individual action, informing those affected always becomes your top-most priority.
-You may reduce that priority if the lead link of the circle that contains all impacted roles suggests you do so.
+You may reduce that priority if the guide of the circle that contains all impacted roles suggests you do so.

 If you keep taking the same individual action, you're likely dealing with a tension that must be addressed with the governance process.
 You are responsible for taking the necessary steps to make that happen.